 By: Rabbi Ari Enkin, United with Israel

-On this coming Friday night, March 30, 2018, the Jewish people will begin observing one of the most important holidays of the year.
+The Jewish people are about to begin observing one of the most important holidays of the year.
 The problem is, however, that we just don’t know what that holidays is!
 Well, to be precise, we know all about the holiday and what to do, we just don’t know what its name is!
 We don’t know how this holiday should truly be called.

 I’m sure you’ve heard of the holidays of “Passover,” or “Pesach” in Hebrew, but that might not be the holiday’s true name.
 The name that the Torah uses for this seven-day holiday (eight days for those who do not yet live in Israel) is “the festival of matzah” or, in Hebrew, “Chag Hamatzot.”